Zion National Park undoubtedly tops many family road trip bucket lists in the USA.

 You could start from this small regional airport close to Bryce Canyon and travel by road between the national parks.
-Note, however, that this airport is largely used for scenic charter flights rather than commercial flights.
+However, this airport is largely used for scenic charter flights rather than commercial flights.

-Have it on your radar, but unlikely to be a viable option for most travellers unless part of a pre-arranged sightseeing package.
+Have it on your radar, but unlikely to be a viable option for most travelers unless part of a pre-arranged sightseeing package.

 Salt Lake City International Airport (SLC)